Quick Answer: Essential Equipment for Café-Quality Coffee at Home

 For the ultimate in home espresso technology, the Decent represents the cutting edge.
 Tablet-controlled brewing, pressure profiling, and data logging that would make a scientist weep with joy.

-Advanced capabilities: pressure profiling throughout extraction; real-time flow rate monitoring; temperature control to 0.1 °C; Bluetooth connectivity and app control.
-The reality check: this machine is for serious enthusiasts who view espresso as both beverage and science experiment.
+The reality check: This machine is for serious enthusiasts who view espresso as both beverage and science experiment.

 Grinders: The Unsung Heroes of Great Coffee